 In their book "A Woman's Best Medicine," Nancy Lonsdorf, Veronica Butler and Melanie Brown observe: "As we search for ways to hold our complex lives together, a collective realization is quietly emerging.
 We are becoming aware that it is time not simply to move ahead but move deep, to regroup from within.
 Slowing down to comfortable levels in every department of your life is the first practical step toward that regrouping."

 WEEKEND: Practice the fine art of eating your food!
 The Council of Maharishi Ayurveda Physicians has this invaluable tip: ayurveda recommends doing three things even before you put the first morsel in your mouth!
 The first stage is "darshan" — just look at your food; pay attention to what you are going to put inside your body.
 The body will respond by gearing up to assimilate what is being offered.
 A small example, he says, is how the sight of chilies makes you salivate.
 The saliva flows fast in readiness to neutralize the heat from the chili.

 The second stage is "sparsh" — touch your food.
 The ayurvedic practice of eating a meal using one's fingers is significant.
 It connects you to your food, further inspiring the body to welcome and accept the flavors it is about to encounter.

 The third stage is "dhyaan" — just for a moment, close your eyes and visualize the plate before you, ready to offer you its nurturing ingredients.
-By following these simple steps and you will prevent toxic ama from forming in your digestive system.
+Following these simple steps will help prevent toxic ama from forming in your digestive system.
 In other words, you will stay healthy.